regal/regal/docs/spec/0.3/spec1-agent.md

 **2.6.1** `Agent.static` shall refer to the `static` method contained by objects that are of class `Agent` or a subclass.

 **2.6.2** `Agent.static` shall create a reference to a static version of the agent on which the method is called.
-For details on static agents, see §(Agent-TBA).
+For details on static agents, see §(Agent-TBD).

 **2.6.3** `Agent.static` shall take no arguments.

-**2.6.4** The object returned by `Agent.static` shall be the same type as the object on which the method was called, but it shall not be the same object. §(Agent-TBA)
+**2.6.4** The object returned by `Agent.static` shall be the same type as the object on which the method was called, but it shall not be the same object. §(Agent-TBD)

 **2.6.5** If `static` is called on an agent that has already been made static, the following error shall be thrown: `RegalError: Cannot create two static versions of the same agent.`

 **2.6.6** If `static` is called on an agent that has already been registered, the following error shall be thrown: `RegalError: Cannot create a static version of an agent that has already been registered.`

-**2.6.7** All static agents must be created when the game is constructed §(Agent-TBA).
+**2.6.7** All static agents must be created when the game is constructed §(Agent-TBD).
 Therefore, `Agent.static` must never be called inside of a game cycle.

 ### 2.7 `Agent` Private Properties